Jyosin/modularlegs/README.md

-# Reconfigurable Legged Metamachines that Run on Autonomous Modular Legs
+# Agile Legged Locomotion in Reconfigurable Modular Robots

-This repository contains the codebase for the paper "Reconfigurable Legged Metamachines that Run on Autonomous Modular Legs" (under review).
-The code is currently undergoing active development and cleanup.
-In the coming updates, we will release additional training examples, debugging tools, pretrained models, tutorials, a more user-friendly API, and documentation for customizing the morphology optimization pipeline.
+This repository contains the codebase for the paper "Agile Legged Locomotion in Reconfigurable Modular Robots".
+Development is ongoing as we package core functionality into the [`MetaMachine`](https://github.com/Chenaah/Metamachine) library, a platform designed to support multiple modular robot systems.
+Our plan is to gradually refactor this codebase to depend on `MetaMachine` and use its APIs.

 Stay tuned for improvements and expanded functionality.
 If you run into any issues or have suggestions, we welcome your feedback and contributions!